bcgov/reggie/README.md

 ## About

-Reggie is an application to register for and invite user to BCGov Pathfinder Rocket.Chat.
+Reggie is an application to register for and invite user to BCGov Rocket.Chat.
 Please refer to [user instructions](UserInstructions.md) to join the chat community.

 ## Usage